WycliffeAssociates/bible_getter/README.md

 #### Wordproject.org
 1. Open [www.wordproject.org/bibles/](https://www.wordproject.org/bibles/ "wordproject.org") in your browser, find the desired bible version in the list and open it.
 Find the bible code in URL of address bar (i.e. "www.wordproject.org/bibles/***kj***/".
 In this case ***kj*** is the code you need.
 Keep it in mind.)
 2. Open command prompt in the folder with script files.
 Simply hold down the Shift key and right-click a folder.
-The context menu will contain an entry, ‘Open command window here.”
+The context menu will contain an entry, ‘Open command window here.‘ or ‘Open PowerShell here‘ for Windows 10
 3. To get the entire bible enter the following command:

 `python get_wordproject.org.py kj`